marcuswestin/store.js/README.md

 }
 ```

-Please note that `store.disabled` does exist but is deprecated in favour of `store.enabled`.

 There are conditions where localStorage may appear to be available but will throw an error when used.
 For example, Safari's private browsing mode does this, and some browser allow the user to temporarily disable localStorage.
 Store.js detects these conditions and sets the `store.enabled` flag accordingly.

 Serialization
 -------------